eclipse-iceoryx/iceoryx/iceoryx_examples/ice_access_control/README.md

 memory segments in the operating system.
 The _privileged_ segment requires the app to be started with the group _privileged_ if it publishes data or with the _unprivileged_ group when data should only be received.
 The _infotainment_ segment on the other hand requires only one group for reading and writing called _infotainment_.
-See the [next chapter](#working-setup) for a detailed description on how to configure the shared memory segements.
+See the [next chapter](#working-setup) for a detailed description on how to configure the shared memory segments.

 ```
                                  +-----------------------+